ShahrukhMaliq/Flutter_BoilerPlate_With_Auth/README.md

 Flutter_BoilerPlate_With_Auth

 Resuable App Architecture with generic authentication mechanisms, BLoC state management, folder structure, multiple flavors config, API Client, sample login page.
 The boiler plate also contains app authentication reactor, app lifecycle observer.
-Using this boiler plate one can easily reach a boilter plate to develop a huge-sized Flutter app.
+Using this repository one can easily reach a boilter plate to develop a huge-sized Flutter app.
 Two types of Authentication are covered:
 1. External Login
 2. Credentials based Login